Neural network identifiability for a family of sigmoidal nonlinearities: Directed acyclic graphs, general neural networks, and neural network amalgams

 \begin{definition}[Non-degeneracy] We say that a GFNN $\mathcal{N}=(V,E,V_{in},V_{out},\Omega,\Theta)$ is non-degenerate if

 $V=V^{\mathcal{N}(V_{out})}$, where $V^{\mathcal{N}(V_{out})}$ is the set of nodes of the ancestor subnetwork of $V_{out}$ in $\mathcal{N}$.
 Networks that are not non-degenerate are referred to as degenerate. \end{definition} Informally, a network is non-degenerate if its every node ``leads up'' to at least one output.
 This notion is best understood with the help of examples as in Figure \ref{fig:DegenerateNets}.
-We are now ready to introduce the concept of amalgams of LFNNs.